quyet-v/eventful-client/README.md

 Eventful is a web application that allows easy access to events.

-The aim of this project is to connect people together.
-Eventful facilitates this by providing a platform that allows users to host and join events.
+The aim of this project is to connect people together.<br/> Eventful facilitates this by providing a platform that allows users to host and join events.

 ## Deployment